luciopaiva/ingresso/README.md

 Check live movie session seat maps right from you terminal window with this cool app.

+**Note: it's been a long time since this code base was last maintained and the script is breaking after selecting the movie date.
+I don't plan on fixing this any time soon, but please feel free to read and learn from it (and maybe fix it? :tongue:).**

 ## How to install

 Since this is a Node.js application, you need it installed before continuing.
 Refer to https://nodejs.org for details.
 This has been tested with Node.js v9 and v10, but it should work just fine with v7.6 or higher (which brought async/await support), although I'm not totally sure.